Salmon Fly Confusion

 The 'Copperass' Salmon Fly

 The 'Copperass' is an out & out deadly salmon pattern which was derived from the also deadly Ally Shrimp 'Cascade'.
 The difference between these 2 patterns is a copper UV varnished body, full Arctic fox tail and wing & 2 strands of long gold holographic tinsel tied into the wing.
 I've seen me give this pattern to a fellow anglers to use on countless numerous occasions who had salmon seize it more or less 'instantly' and on one occasion on the famous River Tay Lower Kinnaird beat a perfect 17 pounder rose to this fly after ignoring the fishing friend's perfectly tied Dee Monkey which had been fished down in front of it!
 75% of my fishing time is spent swimming one of these whether it be tied on a 2 inch copper tube for early Spring or a tiny sparsely dressed size 13 for the lowest Summer or late Spring water conditions.

 The Jock's Shrimp Salmon Fly

 This beautiful orange and red salmon fly is a WMD especially through late Summer and the Autumn months on the Scottish salmon rivers and was created while I was working as a Head Ghillie on the Tay back in 2003.
 Even our grand master of Scottish salmon fishers Paul Young used to swear this fly was in a class of its own of which I obviously agreed with as its designer!
 While harling one of these from the boat on the Tay I never once experienced a gentle regular take on the fly rod but always a complete high impact fly reel drag screaming assault!
-Although favoured as a late Summer and Autumn fly it will work throughout the season if fished but I'm guilty of favouring the 'Copperass' for the first 2/3rds of the season as I've way too much faith in the 'Copperass' to change it over unless I want to really try to upset a specific fish via psychological shock tactics!
+Although favoured as a late Summer and Autumn fly it will work throughout the season if fished but I'm guilty of favouring the 'Copperass' for the first 2/3rds of the season as I've way too much faith in the 'Copperass' to change it over unless I want to really try to upset specific stale resident fish via psychological shock tactics!

 The Blue Charm & Silver Stoat Salmon Fly Patterns